VitorLRibeiro/leaflet-challenge/README.md

 # leaflet-challenge

-PLEASE MAKE SURE YOU HAVE A CONFIG.JS with your API KEY for MAPBOX!!!
+Please make sure you have a CONFIG.JS with your API KEY for MAPBOX!!!